wrstudios/front-end-challenge/README.md

    1. You can install yarn using `npm install --global yarn`

 Once you have the above installed, you should:
-1. Fork this repo
+1. Clone this repo
-2. Git clone your fork
+2. Cut a new branch off master
+3. Once complete, open a PR against master from your branch and assign DennisMartinez as the reviewer

 Next, you'll need to install the project dependencies by running the following command:
 ```sh